Voters weigh new rights on food, worship and elderly visits

 The virus-related measures were among two dozen ballot proposals in six states that also include new constitutional rights for residents to grow their own food or enjoy clean air and water.

+Early elections results showed voters in Maine backing a first-of-its kind measure declaring that individuals have an “unalienable right to grow, raise, harvest, produce and consume the food of their own choosing.”

+A state lawmaker who proposed the measure said it’s a response to corporate ownership of the food supply and intended to ensure people can do things such as save and exchange seeds for their gardens.
+Opponents worried people might try to raise cattle in cities.

-In Texas, one constitutional amendment would prohibit governments from limiting religious services.
+In Texas, early results showed voters supporting a pair of constitutional amendments pushing back against COVID-19 restrictions.
+One amendment would prohibit governments from limiting religious services.
 It’s a backlash to public health orders in some large cities and counties that restricted the number of people who could gather indoors at the onset of the pandemic.

 Another Texas amendment would create a constitutional right for residents in nursing homes and other group-living facilities to designate an “essential caregiver,” who could continue to visit even if the general public is barred from the facility.
 The amendment would add heft to a similar law enacted earlier this year in Texas.